Lil' Kleine: Personal life and legal issues

-Scholten began a relationship with Jaimie Vaes in May 2017, and they became engaged in August 2018.
+Scholten was in a relationship with Monica Geuze which ended in 2016.
+He began a relationship with Jaimie Vaes in May 2017, and they became engaged in August 2018.
 Their son was born in 2019.
 On 23 May 2021, while the couple was holidaying in Ibiza, Scholten was arrested on suspicion of beating Vaes and damaging her mobile phone.
 The case was dismissed by a Spanish court after Vaes returned to the Netherlands without having appeared in court.
 The incident made the theme of domestic violence a much discussed subject in the Dutch media that week.
 On 2 June, the couple published a video on Instagram in which they denied physical violence had taken place.
 Vaes later expressed regret regarding the release of the video in an interview.

 On 11 February 2022, Scholten was sentenced to 120 hours of community service for assaulting a man in a nightclub in 2019.
 Two days later, he was arrested on suspicion of assaulting Vaes.
 Initially released from custody after two days, Scholten was re-arrested on 1 March following a successful appeal against his release by the prosecution.
 He was released on bail on 15 March.
 In response to the arrest, Madame Tussauds Amsterdam removed Scholten's wax figure from their display, Spotify removed all his music from their editorial playlists, FunX stopped playing his music and Sony Music announced they would no longer be working with him.
 Interviewed on a talk show in April, Vaes announced that her relationship with Scholten was over, accused him of further incidences of domestic abuse and announced that she was pressing charges against him.
 In January 2024, Jorik appeared on the TV show Renze to apologize for the domestic abuse he committed.